 As Chief Information Officer, Mark Stone is responsible for Information Technology strategy development and implementation throughout the A&M System.
-The CIO collaborates with technology as well as non-technology leaders to ensure A&M System systems support A&M System goals, objectives, policies, procedures and initiatives as specified by the Chancellor.
+The CIO collaborates with leaders across the A&M System to ensure technology solutions support A&M System goals, objectives, policies, procedures and initiatives as specified by the Chancellor.

-The Texas A&M University System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities and eight state agencies.
 Each member has its own mission, history and goals, and manages its own budget.
 With little exception, most IT services are not centralized.

 The vision of Texas A&M System IT is built on these core principles:

-- Simplification – Replace complex organizational, governance, and process models with simpler models that decrease costs, increase efficiencies and decrease risks
+Simplify – Replace complex organizational, governance and process models with simpler models that decrease costs, increase efficiencies and decrease risks

 We can’t achieve our strategic goals overnight – we recognize that change is a process and takes time and attention to implement.
-We will achieve change across the A&M System by using this approach:
+We’ll work to achieve change across the A&M System by using this approach:

 Crawl, Walk, Run – Implement solutions using pilots, small shared service offerings and phased rollouts